Jasminee-chen/comp5511_assign/README_1.md

 - Evaluation metrics: The primary metrics used are Mean Absolute Error (MAE), Root Mean Square Error (RMSE), and R² Score.

-- Segmented Model Summary: The overall performance of the segmented model is calculated by combining the predicted results $\hat{y}$ and the actual values ​​$y$ of all subsets, and then calculating the total MAE and RMSE.
+- Segmented Model Summary: The overall performance of the segmented model is calculated by combining the predicted results $\hat{y}$ and the actual values ​​y of all subsets, and then calculating the total MAE and RMSE.